 Dispensation due to obstacles in returning to Denmark

 You can apply for dispensation if you have stayed outside Denmark for a longer period than allowed, but have not been able to return to Denmark within the allowed period of 6 or 12 months.
 The Immigration Service can decide that your residence permit has not lapsed if:

 - you intended to return to Denmark within the allowed period (6 or 12 months), and

 - you could not return to Denmark due to unforeseen events.
 Such events can be illness, imprisonment, war, natural disasters and problems leaving the country you stayed in.

 If a child’s residence permit has lapsed due to a stay abroad there are special rules in the assessment regarding a new residence permit for the child.
 Read more about the child’s stay abroad

-It is important that you apply for a new residence permit as soon as possible.
+You must apply for a new residence permit as soon as possible.